playcanvas/developer.playcanvas.com/content/en/tutorials/advanced/custom-posteffect.md

 ## Wrap up

 We now have all the required components for our post effect.
-All we need to do is add an instance of the ExamplePostEffect that we defined above to our camera's [post effect queue][posteffect_queue]:
+All we need to do is add an instance of the ExamplePostEffect that we defined above to our camera's [post effect queue][5]:

 ~~~javascript~~~
 pc.script.create('posteffect_example', function (context) {